- FAQs

 90 St Stephen's Green

-Yes, because if all your pension funds total more than €2m, you'll have to pay an additional tax (40%) on the excess.
+Yes, because if all your pension funds total more than €2m, you'll have to pay an additional tax (currently 40%) on the excess.

-If you have already taken a pension, talk to your financial adviser as the limits may be different.
-If you buy an annuity and/or invest in an ARF, any payments from them will be treated as income and taxed under the PAYE system. -
+If you have already taken a pension lump sum, and/or are being paid a pension, talk to your financial adviser as the limits may be different.
+If you remain invested in your PRSA after taking a cash lump sum (some or all of which may be tax-free),or buy an annuity and/or invest in an ARF, any payments from them will be treated as income and taxed under the PAYE system. -

-Yes, if you're a member of a company pension scheme or if it's from a PRSA.
+Yes, if you're a member of a company pension scheme.
 You'll need to get the receiving scheme to confirm that the pension benefits will be similar to what you are transferring from and it's approved by the country's pension regulator.
+You can also transfer a PRSA, but the transfer will be subject to income tax, PRSI and USC, which must be deducted before the transfer takes place.

 -